m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ### 2.2 Dynamic Programming (DP)

-A collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as a Markov decision process (MDP).A **model** is how the environment change in response to the agent's actions.
+A collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as a Markov decision process (MDP).
+A **model** is how the environment change in response to the agent's actions.
 While if we have complete information about the environment, we call it **model-based learning** and model-free is the opposite; where we know nothing about the environment dynamics.
 However in dynamic programming, the key idea is to break down complex problems into smaller, simpler subproblems and then solves them recursively, reusing the solutions of subproblems to find the solution to the larger problem.
 DP algorithms leverage Bellman equations iteratively to update the value functions, starting from an initial guess and progressively getting closer to the optimal values.

-There are two main dynamic programming algorithms value iteration and policy iteration; (1) **Value Iteration, VI** updates the state-value function, $V(s)$, for all states.
+There are two main dynamic programming algorithms for reinforcement learning value iteration and policy iteration; (1) **Value Iteration, VI** updates the state-value function, $V(s)$, for all states.
 In each iteration, VI uses the current estimate of $V(s)$ to calculate an improved estimate based on the Bellman optimality equation for $V(s)$.
 This process continues until the values converge to the optimal $V_*(s)$.

 $$
 \begin{aligned}